 - Change management

 - Project management

 - Communications

 - Process improvement and redesign (LEAN)

 - Labour transitioning

 - Organizational development and training

 - Decision support

-- Financial planning and modelling.
+- Financial planning and modeling.

-The workload and resource intensity of this team would be heaviest in Year 1 as there are several activities that must be completed in parallel soon after the integration to allow the combined organization to function and realize some early efficiencies.
+The workload and resource intensity of this team would be heaviest in Year 1 as there are several activities that must be completed in parallel soon after the integration to allow Amalco to function and realize some early efficiencies.
 Fewer resources will be needed in Years 2 and 3 as the initial critical work is completed and organizational capacity builds.
+Table 9 provides a summary of the estimated resource requirements for transformation management costs.